CGAT-Group/DICAST/README.md

 This is a list of Dockers made for the Benchmarking pipeline that [exbio](https://www.baumbachlab.net/) will build for Sys_Ca_Re.
 These dockers would also be a valuable resource for all to use, in Bioinformatics.

+### Prerequisites

+These dockers work on input files in a working directory.

+#### Mapping tools

+Input files: fastq files.
+Other required files:  fasta files, unzipped: "*.fa" and annotation files, unzipped: "*.gtf"

 ### Usage
 These images should all be usable by the command: